LEED Design and Construction

 Ed Friedman, CADD Professional, LEED AP BD+C

-Ed Friedman has been with Trumbull-Nelson Construction Company for nearly 20 years.
+Ed Friedman has been with Trumbull-Nelson Construction Company for over 20 years.
 Mr. Friedman has served as Manager on numerous building projects.
 His LEED certification, combined with his skills in the Design-Build realm, make him a great example of what Trumbull-Nelson has always excelled at— the ability to offer many different resources within one Company.

 Trumbull-Nelson has been involved in a variety of projects that incorporated LEED elements, geothermal heating, high performance building criteria, and Energy Star Program rating standards.